 On the east side of Stavanger, the area of Storhaug is experiencing a restaurant boom similar to Tøyen in Oslo.
 Most exciting is the street food restaurant Fortou, led by Arnt Skjerve.
 You can get international dishes like ramen, bánh mì, and Cuban sandwiches either to take away or enjoy at the beer bar ØST (Øl, Svette & Tårer) next door.
 In the same area, you also find Ostehuset Øst, a new pasta restaurant called Basil & Co, and Kaffekanna which serves as a coffee shop during the day and a wine bar in the evening.

 Back in the inner city, the city’s most exclusive wine cellar, for connoisseurs and those with a bit too much money to spend, is found in the wine bar of Gaffel & Karaffel.
 The guys from ØST have also opened På Kornet – a beer bar that serves everything from simpler pub dishes to set menus.
 The latter is a cooperation between people from the local brewery Lervig and The Shack burger joint around the corner.
 On the topic of burgers, you also find the Oslo chain Døgnvill in Stavanger.
 Lastly, Tango has a casual sister restaurant called Fish & Cow, which I’ve tried a few times, and some people are also speaking about 26 North, who describes themselves as a restaurant and social club.
 Stavanger has many passionate talents – let’s hope the locals also welcome this culinary wave and helps it grow!

 What’s your favorite restaurant in Stavanger?
 Please share in a comment below.

 This travel guide is sponsored by Region Stavanger.
-All the places were selected by us, and our sponsor had no influence on the recommendations or content of this article.
+All the places were selected by me, and the sponsor had no influence on the recommendations or content of this article.
+I received no monetary payment.
 The guide contains an affiliate link to booking.com.